Overview

 Comparison

-Portkey, Alephant, and LiteLLM are excellent projects, but they start from different centers of gravity.
-Alephant is built for teams shipping agentic AI products: a hosted SaaS workspace plus a self-hosted gateway path for agent development, cost control, provider routing, governance, and operational visibility.
+Portkey, Helicone, and LiteLLM are excellent projects, but they start from different centers of gravity.
+Alephant is built for teams shipping agentic AI products: a hosted SaaS workspace plus a self-hosted gateway path for agent governance, run tracing, model routing, cost control, and agent monetization.

 ProjectBest known forBest fit